 Conclusion

-These combinations are inspired by the ferocity and technical prowess of Mike Tyson.
+These Mike Tyson combinations are inspired by the Peekaboo style and his ferocity and technical prowess.
 Practicing them will not only improve your offensive game but also help you develop better movement, timing, and defensive skills.
 Incorporate these drills into your routine to emulate Tyson’s explosive style, and you’ll be on your way to becoming a more dynamic and effective boxer.